filipeloyola/HCAI_prediction/README.md

 # Healthcare-associated infection (HCAI) prediction
-This repository contains files about the article "Healthcare-associated infection prediction on hospitalized COVID-19 patients" submitted to the Computers (ISSN: 2073-431X) journal.
+This repository contains files about the article "Healthcare-associated infection prediction on hospitalized COVID-19 patients" submitted to the Brazilian Congress on Biomedical Engineering.
 In this repository, you can find a folder called Datasets, containing the row data files used in the research, as explained in the item *Datasets*.
 You can also find the files used in the dataset construction as explained in the item *DatasetsConstruction*.
 In the main directory of this repository, there are the following files:

 - "mainNotebook.ipynb": this is the main notebook with descriptive statistical analysis, data discretization, preprocessing, training and testing of machine learning models and SHAP analysis.